jphong125/stellaapic/Writerside/topics/Health-Check.md

 ## API URL

-Requested healthcheck API URL will be notified individually, for security reasons.
+Requested health check API URL will be notified individually, for security reasons.

 ### Examples